White Sox vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene has eight doubles, two triples, five home runs, 19 walks and 18 RBI (56 total hits).
-He's also stolen five bases.
+- Greene has recorded 57 hits with nine doubles, two triples, five home runs and 19 walks.
+He has driven in 18 runs with five stolen bases.

-- Greene has picked up at least one hit in five games in a row.
-During his last five outings he is hitting .400 with two doubles, a home run, five walks and two RBI.
+- Greene has picked up at least one hit in six games in a row.
+In his last 10 games he is batting .341 with four doubles, two home runs, seven walks and three RBI.

 Greene Recent Games